How to Create an Advertising Campaign Calendar that Boosts Performance

 Reach your goals

 When you understand the essentials of your plan — the five Ws and H of your marketing strategy — you have the best shot to meet your marketing goals.
-Whatever those goals may be, having a plan in place gives you the space to react and adapt as needed, fulfill your framework and optimize toward your chosen KPIs.
+Whatever those goals may be, having a plan in place gives you the space to react and adapt as needed, fulfill your framework and optimize toward your chosen KPIs, like Return-On-Ad-Spend.

 Who should use an advertising campaign calendar?